 The Clean Energy Regulator administers the NGER Scheme.

-The Department of Climate Change and Energy Efficiency is responsible for NGER-related policy development and review.
+The Department of the Environment is responsible for NGER-related policy development and review.